richardvanthof/creative-coding-sketchbook/typography/README.md

 - export graphic to transparent png (and ideally even svg and mp4) at print quality (300dpi).
 - Pan canvas & zoom in and out
 - Program must be extensible to add new styles in the future.

 ## Reflection
 TBD

+## Further improvements
+- More effects (should create an extensible 'TextEffect' class for this).
+- Improving performance